 The devoted will tell you there is no greater thrill than riding a motorcycle.
-Unfortunately, a Los Angeles motorcycle accident attorney of the Salamati Firm has seen what can happen when that thrill turns to tragedy.
+Unfortunately, the Los Angeles motorcycle accident attorneys of the Salamati Law Firm have seen what can happen when that thrill turns to tragedy.
 On a daily basis, motorcyclists are getting into collisions and finding themselves hospitalized or worse.

 The majority of riders are safety conscious.
 But all the responsibility in the world cannot stop another drunk driver, a distracted texter or some trucker who does not see a rider on their blind side.